AnaTipps/deep-learning-challenge/README.md

 5. The number of data points for each unique value were picked and used as cutoff point to bin "rare" categorical variables together in a new value, Other, and then check if the binning was successful.

-6. The 'pd.get_dummies()' function was used to encode categorical variables.
+6. The `pd.get_dummies()` function was used to encode categorical variables.

-7. The preprocessed data was splited into a features array, 'x', and a target array, 'y'.
-Use these arrays and the 'train_test_split' function to split the data into training and testing datasets.
+7. The preprocessed data was splited into a features array, `x`, and a target array, `y`.
+Use these arrays and the `train_test_split` function to split the data into training and testing datasets.

-8. By creating a 'StandardScaler' instance the datasets Scale the training and testing features datasets , fitting it to the training data, then using the 'transform' function.
+8. By creating a `StandardScaler` instance the datasets Scale the training and testing features datasets , fitting it to the training data, then using the `transform` function.

 ## Step 2: Compile, Train, and Evaluate the Model